 similar to L0306.

-Decision: Agreed to support multiple tiles in a tile group (otherwise tiles would be forced to be larger than necessary).
-As a starting point, a tile group is a string of tiles starting at a tile address in raster order that is otherwise similar to the HEVC CTU-level more_data_in_slice_flag.
+It was initially agreed to support multiple tiles in a tile group (otherwise tiles would be forced to be larger than necessary).
+As a starting point, a tile group is a string of tiles starting at a tile address in raster order and ending where indicated by a tile-level ending flag that is otherwise similar to the HEVC CTU-level more_data_in_slice_flag.
 Software implementation in a timely manner is required.
 Text is per L0306.

-In the Sunday morning plenary, it was agreed that instead of ending each tile with a more_data_in_group_flag, we would indicate the number of tiles in the tile group header and provide entry points to the start of each tile.
+In the Sunday morning plenary (see section 12.1), it was agreed that instead of ending each tile with a more_data_in_group_flag, we would indicate the number of tiles in the tile group header and provide entry points to the start of each tile.
+This was further discussed and confirmed Thursday 11 October 1245 (GJS).

-Revisit to double check.

-Various aspects to be further studied – potentially rectangular shape, potentially non-grid layouts, etc., TBD.
+Various aspects remained to be further studied – potentially rectangular shape, potentially non-grid layouts, etc., TBD.

 This is just a starting point – the raster order aspect has no presumptive status.

-Revisit discussion of starting point for syntax design.
-See the L0114 questions.

-JVET-L0686 Spec text for the agreed starting point on slicing and tiling [Y.-K. Wang, Hendry (Huawei), R. Sjöberg (Ericsson), S. Deshpande (Sharp)] [late] [miss]
+JVET-L0686 Spec text for the agreed starting point on slicing and tiling [Y.-K. Wang, Hendry (Huawei), R. Sjöberg (Ericsson), S. Deshpande (Sharp)] [late]

+This was discussed Thu 11 Oct 1300 (GJS).

+Draft text was provided.
+Basically, everything that had been at the slice header level was put at the tile group header level (e.g., I versus B versus P slice type).

+It was discussed whether to put the entry point offsets earlier in the header to avoid excessive parsing to get to the information, e.g., immediately after the num_tiles_in_tile_group_minus1 syntax element, but this was deferred for further consideration.
+It was agreed to condition the presence of num_tiles_in_tile_group_minus1 on whether there is more than one tile in the picture.
+There was a bug in the tile group data syntax, since it would need both a loop for the number of tiles and, for each tile, the number of CTUs in the tile.
+Decision: Adopted (as modified).

 Reference picture management (9)